tkn-tub/ns3-gym/doc/manual/source/wifi.rst

   generation, probing, and association state machines, and
 * a set of **Rate control algorithms** used by the MAC low models

-There are presently six **MAC high models**, three for non-QoS MACs and three for QoS MACs.

-* **non-QoS MACs:**

-    #. a simple adhoc state machine that does not perform any kind of beacon
-       generation, probing, or association.
-This state machine is implemented by the ``ns3::AdhocWifiMac`` class.
-    #. an active probing and association state machine that handles automatic
-       re-association whenever too many beacons are missed is implemented by the ``ns3::NqstaWifiMac`` class.
-    #. an access point that generates periodic beacons, and that accepts every
-       attempt to associate.
-This AP state machine is implemented by the ``ns3::NqapWifiMac`` class.

-* **QoS MACs:**

-    #. a simple adhoc state machine like above but also able to manage QoS traffic.
-       This state machine is implemented by :cpp:class:`ns3::QadhocWifiMac` class.
-    #. a station state machine like above but also able to manage QoS traffic.
-       Implemented by ``ns3::QstaWifiMac``.
-    #. a QoS access point state machine like above implemented by ``ns3::QapWifiMac``.
+There are presently three **MAC high models** that provide for the three (non-mesh; the mesh equivalent, which is a sibling of these with common parent ``ns3::RegularWifiMac``, is not discussed here) Wi-Fi topological elements - Access Point (AP) (implemented in class ``ns3::ApWifiMac``, non-AP Station (STA) (``ns3::StaWifiMac``), and STA in an Independent Basic Service Set (IBSS - also commonly referred to as an ad hoc network (``ns3::AdhocWifiMac``).

+The simplest of these is ``ns3::AdhocWifiMac`, which implements a Wi-Fi MAC that does not perform any kind of beacon generation, probing, or association.
+The ``ns3::StaWifiMac`` class implements an active probing and association state machine that handles automatic re-association whenever too many beacons are missed.
+Finally, ``ns3::ApWifiMac`` implements an AP that generates periodic beacons, and that accepts every attempt to associate.

-With QoS MAC models is possible to work with traffic belonging to four different access classes: **AC_VO** for voice traffic, **AC_VI** for video traffic, **AC_BE** for best-effort traffic and **AC_BK** for background traffic.
-In order to determine MSDU's access class, every packet forwarded down to these MAC layers should be marked using ``ns3::QosTag`` in order to set a TID (traffic id) for that packet otherwise it will be considered belonging to **AC_BE** access class.
+These three MAC high models share a common parent in ``ns3::RegularWifiMac``, which exposes, among other MAC configuration, an attribute ``QosSupported`` that allows configuration of 802.11e/WMM-style QoS support.
+With QoS-enabled MAC models it is possible to work with traffic belonging to four different Access Categories (ACs): **AC_VO** for voice traffic, **AC_VI** for video traffic, **AC_BE** for best-effort traffic and **AC_BK** for background traffic.
+In order for the MAC to determine the appropriate AC for an MSDU, packets forwarded down to these MAC layers should be marked using **ns3::QosTag** in order to set a TID (traffic id) for that packet otherwise it will be considered belonging to **AC_BE**.

 The **MAC low layer** is split into three components:

 #. ``ns3::MacLow`` which takes care of RTS/CTS/DATA/ACK transactions.
 #. ``ns3::DcfManager`` and ``ns3::DcfState`` which implements the DCF and EDCAF
    functions.
-#. ``ns3::DcaTxop`` or ``ns3::EdcaTxopN`` which handle the packet queue,
+#. ``ns3::DcaTxop`` and ``ns3::EdcaTxopN`` which handle the packet queue,
    packet fragmentation, and packet retransmissions if they are needed.
+   The ``ns3::DcaTxop`` object is used high MACs that are not QoS-enabled, and for transmission of frames (e.g., of type Management) that the standard says should access the medium using the DCF.
-   ``ns3::DcaTxop`` object is used by non-QoS high MACs. ``ns3::EdcaTxopN`` is used by QoS high MACs and performs also QoS operations like 802.11n MSDU aggregation.
+   ``ns3::EdcaTxopN`` is is used by QoS-enabled high MACs and also performs QoS operations like 802.11n-style MSDU aggregation.

 There are also several **rate control algorithms** that can be used by the Mac low layer: